-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices. •• Yes • 0 ✓ No It will make a minimum of sustainable invest with an environmental objective:% tments It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the Taxonomy EU with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not quali environmentally sustainable under the Taxonomy - with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective bes not include a list of bocially sustainable conomic activities. ustainable investments ith an environmental ojective might be aligned tith the Taxonomy or not.
+It will make a minimum of sustainable investme with a social objective% tments 🔽 It promotes E/S characteristics, but will not make any sustainable investments